The preauricular lymph nodes sit just in front of the ears. These tiny nodes play a vital role in protecting the body against infections and disease.

 At the end of this filtering process, the lymph nodes release the clean fluid back into the blood.

-Doctors use the term localized lymphadenopathy to refer to swelling in a single lymph node or a small cluster of lymph nodes, such as the PLNs.
+• Localized lymphadenopathy refers to swelling in a single lymph node or a small cluster of lymph nodes, such as the PLNs.
+It happens when there’s a problem in nearby tissues, such as infection, inflammation, or cancer.

-Generalized lymphadenopathy is swelling in multiple lymph nodes throughout the body.
-Certain infections, diseases, and medications can cause this type of swelling.
+• Generalized lymphadenopathy is swelling in multiple lymph nodes throughout the body caused by certain infections, diseases, and medications.

 Salivary gland infections